BadgerCode/AzureDeploymentMaid/README.md

 _Add the ```-delete``` flag to also delete the listed deployments._

-### Ensure all resource groups have 100 deployments or less
+### Enforce a maximum of 100 deployments per resource group
 ```powershell
 .\deployment-maid.ps1 `
  -subscriptionId subId `